 The Moves

-GCMC uses Metropolis-Hastings moves that leave the grand canonical distribution invariant:4
+GCMC uses Metropolis-Hastings moves that leave the grand canonical distribution invariant:3

 The insertion/deletion moves are the defining feature.
 They let particle number fluctuate, which is exactly what adsorption needs.
-A trajectory of GCMC samples looks like a stack of snapshots, each with a different number of molecules in the pore.
+A trajectory of GCMC samples for methane in MOF-5 looks like a stack of snapshots, each with a different number of methane molecules in the pore.

 The uptake is the ensemble average: